Habitable zone: History

-An estimate of the range of distances from the Sun allowing the existence of liquid water appears in Newton's Principia (Book III, Section 1, corol.
-4).
-The philosopher Louis Claude de Saint-Martin speculated in his 1802 work Man: His True Nature and Ministry, "... we may presume, that, being susceptible of vegetation, it [the Earth] has been placed, in the series of planets, in the rank which was necessary, and at exactly the right distance from the sun, to accomplish its secondary object of vegetation; and from this we might infer that the other planets are either too near or too remote from the sun, to vegetate."
+The concept of habitable zone arose in geography in the late 19th century.
+Alexander Winchell discussed planetary habitability in 1883, using a definition closer to what is now called a habitable zone for complex life.

 Possibly the earliest use of the term habitable zone was in 1913, by Edward Maunder in his book "Are The Planets Inhabited?".
 Hubertus Strughold's 1953 treatise The Green and the Red Planet: A Physiological Study of the Possibility of Life on Mars used the term "ecosphere" and referred to various "zones" in which life could emerge.
 In the same year, Harlow Shapley wrote "Liquid Water Belt", which described the same concept in further scientific detail.
 Both works stressed the importance of liquid water to life.
-Su-Shu Huang, an American astrophysicist argued in 1960 that circumstellar habitable zones, and by extension extraterrestrial life, would be uncommon in multiple star systems, given the gravitational instabilities of those systems.
+Su-Shu Huang, an American astrophysicist developed the modern concept of circumstellar habitable zones in a series of papers in the 1950s and 60s.

-The concept of habitable zones was further developed in 1964 by Stephen H. Dole in his book Habitable Planets for Man, in which he discussed the concept of the circumstellar habitable zone as well as various other determinants of planetary habitability, eventually estimating the number of habitable planets in the Milky Way to be about 600 million.
-At the same time, science-fiction author Isaac Asimov introduced the concept of a circumstellar habitable zone to the general public through his various explorations of space colonization.
+The concept of habitability was further developed in 1964 by Stephen H. Dole in a RAND Corporation study, Habitable Planets for Man, in which he discussed the determinants of planetary habitability for humans, eventually estimating the number of habitable planets in the Milky Way to be about 600 million and about 50 such planets within 100 ly.
+Dole subsequently co-authored a less technical version of the study in a book with science-fiction author Isaac Asimov which appeared in print at the height of the space race.
 The term "Goldilocks zone" emerged in the 1970s, referencing specifically a region around a star whose temperature is "just right" for water to be present in the liquid phase.

-James Kasting was the first to present a detailed model for the habitable zone for exoplanets.
+In 1993 James Kasting and colleagues developed a model for habitable zones across stars with different brightness using a simple climate model.
+Refinements of the climate model and extension to smaller stars led to new zone range estimates and the introduction of "conservative" and "optimistic" habitable zone concepts.

+Practical application of the habitable zone concept arrived with improvements in telescope technology.

+In 2009, the Kepler space telescope was launched specifically to detect exoplanets in habitable zones.
+By the end of the mission the data suggested that at least 20% and perhaps as many as 50% of the stars visible at night have Earth-sized planets in their habitable zone.
+In 2018, the Transiting Exoplanet Survey Satellite continued the search.